Sing with All the Saints in Glory

 Pastor and hymn writer William Irons gave us a hymn about heaven in 1873.
 In one hundred and seventy-three words, he describes the scene, heaping phrase upon phrase, in joyous ecstasy.
 “O what glory, far exceeding all that eye has yet perceived!” he says.
 “Holiest hearts, for ages pleading, never that full joy conceived.”

-In spite of this marvelous hymn, describing heaven remains beyond his skill.
+In spite of this marvellous hymn, describing heaven remains beyond his skill.
 Even so, here is part of this wonderful hymn.
 (I encourage you to go to the Cyber Hymnal link and read it all.)

-CH-1) Sing with all the saints in glory,
+(1) Sing with all the saints in glory,

 Sing the resurrection song!